One of my lightbulb moments on The Path to financial independence came from asking myself this question about money:

 You can ask this at a personal level (where does your own money go?) or at the level of society (where does everyone’s money go?).
 Both are great questions to ask.

 Most people don’t think about the answers and money just leaks out of their life like water from a bucket shot full of holes…or like blood spurting from a neck wound in Game of Thrones.

 At a personal level, there have been many times in my life where I wondered: where has it all gone?
 In my youth, I had a talent for irresponsible drinking (it’s important to have hobbies).
-Many times, I’ve turned out my pockets the morning after the night before and experienced a sense of disorientation.
-That sense of dismay when you discover that The Beer Pixies have shaken you down and emptied your wallet.
+Many times, I’ve turned out my pockets the morning after the night before and experienced that sense of dismay when you discover that The Beer Pixies have shaken you down and emptied your wallet.

 More recently, older and (ahem) wiser, The Escape Artist has been on the other side of the bar.
 Last summer, I worked as a barman at a wedding.
 This gave me a front row view to see where it goes.

 Guests would weave up to the bar, order half a dozen shots of tequila or sambuca or whatever.
 Some would then immediately forget their drinks: wandering off in an alcoholic haze and leaving them on the bar.
 The waste was shocking.
 When it comes to alcohol, people will drop a days wages on a round of drinks without thinking.
-And this was not Paris Hilton or a member of the Royal Family getting married, this was Joe and Joetta Normal.
+And this was not a celebrity wedding, this was Joe and Joetta Normal.

-Why do we do this to ourselves?
+Why do we do this?
 Perhaps its because, in the immortal words of Travis Mills: “it’s too good to be young and stupid”.
 Even when we’re not really young…or stupid.

 It’s also good to ask Where does it all go? in our society as a whole.
 Real incomes have increased roughly 4x in the period since the 1950s.
 And yet the evidence suggests that happiness in The West has pretty much flatlined since then.